 Delta basic economy provides seat assignment selection at check-in.
 There are no changes, cancellations or upgrades permitted.
 Free full sized carry-on and personal item are included.
 Service on-board is otherwise identical to regular economy.

-Southwest has never had a basic economy offering and recently made it clear that it is not likely to either.
-Last month, CEO Gary Kelly said “you’re not going to see basic economy from Southwest.”
+Previously, CEO Gary Kelly had said “you’re not going to see basic economy from Southwest.”
 As an important aside, Southwest does not charge for two checked bags either.
 Speaking to both basic economy and bag fees, he said “I love the fact that we’re different, and they unbundle and we don’t.
 And so we just need to continue to find ways with the universe of travelers and the varying needs that they have to see how we can stay true to our brand and offer something of more value to road warriors, to once-a-year-flyers, whatever it might be.”

 Their basic economy includes one small personal item on-board (no full sized carry-on).
 It is possible to change a ticket for a fee, and seat selection is also possible for a fee.